-The Grey Coat Hospital is committed to encouraging good behaviour in an atmosphere of mutual respect and shared values, including the commitment to support and protect all members of its community.
-The school has set a target of no permanent exclusions in any academic year in recognition of the seriousness of exclusion and its effects on the student concerned and her/his family.
-Within the context of this ethos, however, it may be necessary to exclude a student where there has been a serious breach of school discipline and/or there is a risk of serious harm to the education or welfare of the student or others in the school.
-Exclusions will be for a fixed period, or, in very serious cases, permanent.
+The school sets a target of zero permanent exclusion in any academic year in recognition of the seriousness of this sanction and its effects on the student concerned, and their family.
+The school also aims to keep suspensions as low as possible, and will consider alternative internal sanctions where appropriate.

+Within the context of this ethos, however, it may be necessary to suspend a student where there has been a serious breach of school discipline and/or there is a risk of serious harm to the education or welfare of the student or others in the school.

+Suspension will be for a fixed period; or, in very serious cases, a permanent exclusion will be imposed.